-In early 2003, Josh moved back to Seattle where he had previously graduated from the Art Institute with a degree in audio production.
+In early 2003, Josh moved back to Seattle where he had previously graduated from the Art Institute with a degree in music production.
 He began to serve wherever he had the opportunity to share his music and testimony.
 He also started doing short tours in addition to serving on the worship team at his church.
-It was at this time that Josh met Sarah and after getting married, they began touring together, initially performing primarily for youth groups.
+It was at this time that Josh met Sarah and after getting married, Josh began touring, initially performing primarily for youth groups.

-After a few years, the couple's musical touring got put on hold because of the arrival of their first baby.
-They now have 2 boys (9 and 11).
+After a few years, the Josh’s musical touring got put on hold because of the arrival of their first baby.
+They now have 2 boys (10 and 13).